elifmrtgl/ytu-cmpe/Disaster Classification/readME.txt

+DETECTION OF NATURAL DISASTERS FROM IMAGES WITH DEEP LEARNING METHODS

 This project was my semi-term project.
 It aims to classify natural disasters from images.
 I have gathered a dataset consists of 5 different categories which are: Drought, Earthquake, Fire, Flood and Normal.
 I have used Convolutional Neural Networks (CNN) for the classification part.
 I also have an article explaining CNNs and my project.
 The code has a GUI which lets you choose an image from the dataset and see the model's prediction.